pagopa/pagopa-gpd-rtp/integration-test/src/README.md

-# Integration Test with Cucumber
+# Integration Tests

+👀 Integration tests are in `integration-test/src/` folder.
+See there for more information.

 ## Technology Stack